Alternative Democratic Reform Party: Ideology

 The party was founded as a single-issue party, to introduce equality between private and public sector pensions.
 The focus on pension reform allowed it to make it the core campaign issue of all five elections in the first ten years of its formation.
 By 1998, the party had forced the government to accede almost all of its demands.
 However, this success has not thwarted the ADR, and it has diversified its programme to cover all aspects of public policy.

-The party is a supporter of economic liberalism, having positioned itself to fill a void left by the Democratic Party.
+The party is a supporter of economic liberalism, having positioned itself to fill what it say is a void left by the Democratic Party.
 The party is critical of public sector waste and the 'elitist' nature of public spending projects.
 The ADR is socially conservative.
 It is opposed to euthanasia and assisted suicide.
-Luxembourgish foreign minister and socialist politician Jean Asselborn has stated in 2020 that ADR is not a far-right political party.
+Luxembourgish former foreign minister and socialist politician Jean Asselborn has stated that as of the year 2020 ADR is not a far-right political party.

 The party places great importance on promoting the Luxembourgish language, and its electoral success in the 1999 election pushed the CSV-DP government to make knowledge of it a criterion for naturalisation.
 It is currently also the only political party in Luxembourg that wishes to implement written laws also in Luxembourgish (together with French and German) and that wants Luxembourgish to be an officially recognized language of the European Union.
-While Maltese or Gaelic for example are fully recognized official languages of the EU, Luxembourgish is not.
+While Maltese or Irish for example are fully recognized official languages of the EU, Luxembourgish is not.
 In 2005 politician Jean Asselborn of LSAP rejected a demand made by ADR to make Luxembourgish an official language of the European Union citing financial reasons and also that German and French being already official languages would be sufficient for the needs of Luxembourg.
 ADR is also opposed to multiple citizenship.